Jayyhk/BackupScheduler/README.md

          /path/to/file1.txt*/path/to/file2.txt*/path/to/file3.txt

 2. **Backing Up:**
-   - Enter the desired backup time in the "HH:MM" (24-hour) format.
+   - Enter the desired backup time in the `mm-dd` date format and/or `HH:MM` (24-hour) time format.
+   - Choose a daily, weekly, or monthly backup, or none of the above.
-   - Click the "Schedule Backup" button to schedule the backup for the selected time or click the "Backup Now" button to perform an immediate backup (no time required)
+   - Click the "Schedule Backup" button to schedule the backup for the selected time or click the "Backup Now" button to perform an immediate backup with your configurations applied to that backup.

 3. **Minimizing to Tray:**
    - Click the "X" button on the application window to minimize it to the system tray.
 BackupScheduler will continue to run the background.